Valley Spring Junior High

 Progressive Arguments

-I'm fine with Theory / Ks / role of the ballot though you always should "dumb them down" to language used in PF and you must clearly articulate why there is value in rejecting a traditional approach to the topic.
+I'm cool with Theory / Ks / role of the ballot though you always should "dumb them down" to language used in PF and you must clearly articulate why there is value in rejecting a traditional approach to the topic.
 Theory / Ks / role of the ballot will also need to be slowed down in terms of speed.
 Also, you need to read theory right after the violation happens.
 If you read it as a spike to throw the other team off, I will not evaluate the argument.

 I value teams taking daring strategic decisions (EX: drop case and go fully for turns EX2: non-uniquing / severing contentions to avoid opponents turns) and will reward you smart and effective risk-taking with speaker points.
 That being said, if you do it poorly I will still drop you.